What to Do if a Fridge Not Cold Enough?

 Another simple fix is making sure that vents are not blocked.
 People often put food items in front of vents in the back of the refrigerator, not knowing that these vents are vital to the air flowing throughout the unit, thus keeping the unit cold.

 A faulty air damper can keep cold air from moving into your refrigerator.
 If, after your inspection, you notice the air damper cannot close or open, it may be time to replace this part.

 Since this unit is attached to both the refrigerator and the freezer, there will be parts you need to pay attention to in both areas.
-To start, you need to remove any screws holding the air damper in place.
+First, you must remove any screws holding the air damper in place.
 On the refrigerator side, be mindful of the thermostat sensor that will be around the damper.

-On the freezer, side is mindful of the motor that needs to be unscrewed and moved into the freezer out of your way.
+On the freezer, be mindful of the motor that needs to be unscrewed and moved into the freezer out of your way.
 Once you have done all that, you remove the old air damper and put the new one in its place, repeating the steps we mentioned in reverse order.

 Replacing the two fans can be something the handy do-it-yourself can accomplish on their own.
-The first step with both is to ensure that the fans can spin properly with no debris or objects stopping their operation.
+The first step with both is ensuring that the fans can spin properly without debris or objects stopping their operation.

 By far, the more straightforward fix is the condenser fan.
-Usually, with a faulty condenser fan, the fix is to replace the condenser fan motor.
+Usually, with a faulty condenser fan, the fix is replacing the motor.

-To do this, you need to buy a new motor from any online source or an appliance store.
+You must buy a new motor from any online source or appliance store to perform the repair.
 From there, all you need to do is remove the mounting screws that hold the fan.
 Then, it is as simple as swapping out the old motor for the new motor.

 A fix of the evaporator fan is somewhat more complicated.
 This fix will involve removing the entire evaporator panel from the back of the refrigerator.